Seiya Suzuki Preview, Player Props: Cubs vs. Diamondbacks

 Seiya Suzuki At The Plate

-- Among qualified hitters, he ranks 24th in batting average, while his on-base percentage ranks 36th and he is 45th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 25th, his on-base percentage ranks 37th, and he is 48th in the league in slugging.

-- Suzuki is batting .550 with two homers during his last games and is riding a nine-game hitting streak.
+- Suzuki has picked up a hit in 67.2% of his 119 games this season, with at least two hits in 27.7% of those games.

-- Suzuki has had an RBI in 39 games this year (33.1%), including 13 multi-RBI outings (11.0%).
-He has also driven in three or more of his team's runs in six contests.
+- Suzuki has picked up an RBI in 32.8% of his games this year, with more than one RBI in 10.9% of his games.
+He has also driven in three or more runs in six contests.

+- In 53 of 119 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.